marcosrachid/java8_ocp_study/README.md

 streams are Closeable, so they are considered resources for try-with-resources syntax.

 When data is written to an OutputStream, the underlying os does not necessarily guarantee that the data will make it to the file immediately, it can be chached in memory in some os.
 It means if the application terminates unexpectedly, the data would be lost, because it was neer written to the file system.
-To address this, java provisdes a "flush()" method, which requests that all accumulated data be written immediately to disk.
+To address this, java provides a "flush()" method, which requests that all accumulated data be written immediately to disk.

 To serialize and deserialize an object with ObjectInputStream and ObjectOutputStream classes, the class to be serialized/deserialized must implements Serializable.